zhullyb/monyhar/monyhar/docs/design/sandbox_faq.md

 There is no master list of safe APIs.
 In general, structure your code such that the sandboxed code reads and writes from pipes or shared memory and just does operations over this data.
-In the case of Chromium, the entire WebKit code runs this way, and the output is mostly a rendered bitmap of the web pages.
-You can use Chromium as inspiration for your own memory- or pipe-based IPC.
+In the case of Monyhar, the entire WebKit code runs this way, and the output is mostly a rendered bitmap of the web pages.
+You can use Monyhar as inspiration for your own memory- or pipe-based IPC.

 ### But can't malware just infect the process at the other end of the pipe or shared memory?